shapehq/framna-docs/README.md

 Copy `.env.example` to `.env.local` in the root of the project.
 Make sure to replace any placeholders and generate a random secret using OpenSSL.

-The table below contains explations for environment variables.
-The list is not pre-emptive and `.env.example` contains the full list.
+The table below contains explanations for environment variables.
+The list is not preemptive and `.env.example` contains the full list.

 |Environment Variable|Description|
 |-|-|